ai-ed/ai-ed.github.io/README.md

 </div>
 ```
 Layouts help avoid repeating code in each HTML.
 Please take a look a the _Jekyll_ [layouts](https://jekyllrb.com/docs/step-by-step/04-layouts/) information for more details.

+#### Adding custom styles

+The website uses [Sass](https://sass-lang.com/) and [Bulma](https://bulma.io/) for the styling of the site.
+If you want to change the styles go to `website/static/styles.scss`.
+This file contains a mix of Sass and plain CSS.
+**Note**: If you want to change any of Bulma's [initial variables](https://github.com/jgthms/bulma/blob/master/sass/utilities/initial-variables.sass), override them before the line which says `@import "bulma.sass"`.

 ### Testing